buley/personal/src/content/emotion.md

 4. Refine my emotional intelligence to make me even more effective in relationships and leadership

 I don't need to become more emotional, I just need to ensure that I'm using emotion as **a tool for deeper understanding rather than an obstacle to be ignored.**

----

-*Emotional intelligence isn't about feeling more—it's about understanding better.
-The goal is integration, not transformation.*